 They also may be required on certain county and local road systems.
-Common breakaway devices are slip bases, certain cast aluminum T-Bases, and breakaway couplings.
-To prevent injury to the occupants, these devices are installed between the pole base and the foundation and slip or fracture (breakaway) upon impact by automobiles.
+Common breakaway devices are slip bases, certain cast aluminum T-bases, and breakaway couplings.
+To prevent injury to vehicle occupants, these devices are installed between the pole base and the foundation and slip or fracture (breakaway) upon impact by automobiles.

-2. Factors Affecting Pole Selection
+2. Factors affecting pole selection

 It is advisable to create a work sheet and list all the required data in order to determine the pole requirements.
-(See Data Work Sheet for Poles)
+See Data work sheet for poles on Page 8.

-• Mounting Height (MH)
+Mounting height (MH)

-Usually determined by the lighting survey which will also includes the number of poles, luminaire model number(s) and the quantity of luminaires per pole.
+Usually determined by the lighting survey, which will also include the number of poles, luminaire model number(s) and the quantity of luminaires per pole.